Visceral Manipulation Therapy – What is it & how does it work?

 Does visceral manipulation work?

 Visceral manipulation has been shown to be effective for a large number of disorders and health concerns.
-Those experiencing musculoskeletal, nervous, vascular, respiratory, digestive, and lymphatic dysfunction could benefit from visceral manipulation.
+Those experiencing musculoskeletal pain or nervous, vascular, respiratory, digestive, and lymphatic dysfunction could benefit from visceral manipulation.

 How long does visceral manipulation take to work?

-According to experts, the number of VM sessions it takes to see results varies from person to person.
+According to experts, the number of visceral massage sessions it takes to see results varies from person to person.
 Based on your diagnosis and treatment needs, your therapist will be able to determine what is best for you.
 Many patients experience improvements in just a few sessions of visceral manipulation.

 What are the side effects of visceral manipulation?

-If performed by a skilled and trained practitioner, there should be little to no side effects to visceral manipulation.
+If performed by a skilled and trained visceral manipulation therapist, there should be little to no side effects to visceral manipulation.
 Some patients have reported experiencing some temporary soreness as well as headaches.

 Visceral manipulation contraindications